ugurdogrusoz/visuall/doc/UG.md

   <img src="image/search-example.png" width="480" title="Result of search for Neo in a sample map highlighted in yellow"/>
 </p>

 The layout operations may be used to either "tidy up" the layout of the current map using `Layout > Perform Layout`.
 This operation takes current locations of map objects into account and performs an *incremental layout* by optimizing their geometric distances to be in line with their graph theoretic distances.
-However, if you think that you're not happy with the current layout and would like a new one to be calculated *from sctratch*, they you should perform `Layout > Recalculate Layout`.
+However, if you think that you're not happy with the current layout and would like a new one to be calculated *from scratch*then you should perform `Layout > Recalculate Layout`.
 Notice that an incremental layout is applied on some interactive operations where the result of a query is *merged* into the current map instead of replacing it.
 When, however, the result of an operation is to *replace* the current map content, layout is recalculated from scratch.
 Below is the same movie network laid out randomly (left), and automatically by Visuall (right).

 <p align="center">
   <img src="image/layout-before.png" height="220"/>&emsp;&emsp;&emsp;&emsp;